omergul123/LLModel/README.md

-# LLModel: Object Property Mapper for JSON
+# LLModel: Object Property Mapper for JSON (Deprecated, no longer maintained)

 LLModel is a library for mapping the JSON data to object properties.
 It works perfectly well alongside with [AFNetwoking][1].